ssd-codegen/ssd/README.md

 code generator using [D](https://dlang.org/), [SDLang](https://sdlang.org/) and a template engine.

 After a few months it was clear, that the template engine made certain things way harder to maintain and reason about.
 Which is why I decided to rewrite the whole thing in C#.
-This time I used a custom parser to allow for more streamlined data files and I built the generator in a way, that the actual code generation would be done through C# DLLs.
+Thio time I used a custom parser to allow for more streamlined data files and I built the generator in a way, that the actual code generation would be done through C# DLLs.
 This way you could still use a template engine if you want by embedding it into a DLL and using that.